twisted/twisted/docs/web/howto/using-twistedweb.rst

-- :ref:`Site Objects <web-howto-using-twistedweb-sites>` are responsible for creating ``HTTPChannel`` instances to parse the HTTP request, and begin the object lookup process.
+- :ref:`Server Objects <web-howto-using-twistedweb-servers>` are responsible for creating ``HTTPChannel`` instances to parse the HTTP request, and begin the object lookup process.
 They contain the root Resource, the resource which represents the URL ``/`` on the site.